-These accounts are believed to date back to 2000 BC.
-The Indian rulers supposedly used gambling as a tool to resolve conflict and unite friends and foes.
+These texts are believed to date back to 2000 BC.
+Indian rulers even used gambling as a tool to resolve conflict and unite friends and foes.

 The practice of betting and wagering has a lot of historical prominence in the country.
 It was arguably the most common sport of leisure and was the most frequently played.
 The tradition has since been passed down from generation to generation.

 There were board games and other types of gambling games that were invented and played exclusively by the people of India.
 Dice were made from the nut of a tree called the Vibhitaka (Terminalia Bellirica) because it had five distinct sides to it.

 With the arrival of Europeans came fresh new gambling games.
 Cards games like Teen Patti became popular, as did the rise of betting on sports like horse racing, which is still legal in India.
 But the arrival of British rule also brought with it very strict rules and laws against most forms of gambling.

 The first blow came in the form of The Public Gambling Act of 1867.
 It outlawed all forms of public gambling, including cards, dice, sports betting (except horse racing), in the name of protecting the poor from a “vice.”